-Han/hän – Liitepartikkeli Clitic – Minähän sanoin!

 “He’s a Finn.”

 - Without -han: The sentence Hän on suomalainen means “He’s a Finn”.
 Without -han, this sentence is conveying new information.
-We’re telling something this person’s nationality.
+We’re telling someone this person’s nationality.

 - With -han: When we say Hänhän on suomalainen the speaker is reminding someone of this common knowledge.
 This could be used, for example, when one person is amazed about how much more social Pekka gets after he’s had a few drinks.
 The reply could be Hänhän on suomalainen, which functions as an explanation: he is a Finn after all.
 The speaker is reminding us of information that both people in the conversation already possess.